code-for-charlottesville/LAJC-Wage-Theft-Data/Data preprocessing/readme.md

-Place your cleaning scripts here
+Please store your scripts for cleaning the data here.
+We welcome all platforms!